Centre for European and International Studies Research

 Alex is Research Assistant to the Supernatural Cities project in CEISR.
 Read more.

-Eilis is a PhD History student and part-time tutor on the undergraduate History course.
-She is currently researching monstrosity and popular radicalism in nineteenth-century Britain.
+Eilis is a PhD History student and part-time tutor in the School of Area Studies, History, Politics and Literature.
+She is currently researching monstrosity and occupational folklore in nineteenth-century Britain.

 Supernatural Cities runs a discussion group on Facebook.
 For more information, and to request to join, please see https://www.facebook.com/groups/1726535687598649/.
 There is also a Supernatural Cities events page at https://www.facebook.com/imaginetheurban/.